 The chart above displays Measure W annual sales tax revenue for the past ten years, including the dramatic drop in revenue during the recession and how many years were needed to recover.

-Revenue in FY 2016-17 came in \$56,564 or just under 1% higher than what was estimated, which is \$242,561 over the prior year, or an increase of 2.5%
+Revenue in FY 2016-17 came in \$56,564 or just under 1% higher than what was estimated in the adopted budget, which is \$242,561 over the prior year, or an increase of 2.5%.

 Fund Balance/Reserves